How To Make Vegetable Broth with Scraps

 by Erin

-Reduce your food waste by saving vegetable scraps in your freezer to make your own homemade vegetable broth!
+Reduce your food waste by saving vegetable skins and guts in your freezer and I will show you how to make vegetable broth with scraps!

 How to Make Vegetable Broth From Scraps